 These categories shall be considered already during the design of the IIP-Ecosphere platform and may effectively limit potential candidates.
 Licenses of the first two categories may be used (with care), the remaining shall be avoided.
 This is in particular true for platform components that constitute mandatory core functionalities of the platform.
 Commercial licenses may be used depending on the decision of the installing organization.
-Components relying on commercial licenses shall be optional by default and, thus, their use is the decision of the using organization.
-Analogously, also software under not permissible licenses could be used in optional parts of the platform, but to avoid later license conflicts, licenses of category 4 shall be avoided wherever possible.
+Components relying on commercial licenses shall be optional by

-setup/configuration naming convention introduced above.
+&lt;sup>20 Initially, we aimed for an alignment with Spring, also calling the technical setups a "configuration".
+However, this led to some confusion, so we decided for version 0.3.0 to refactor the platform code according to the setup/configuration naming convention introduced above.
 However, some parameter/variable names and comments may still use configuration, config or cfg where setup would now be correct.
 We will try to clean up these (local) inconsistencies incrementally over the time.